Putin’s ex-wife and family members targeted in latest tranche of UK sanctions

 Mr Putin’s official assets are modest, according to the Foreign Office, with his lifestyle “funded by a cabal of family, friends and elites”.

-Foreign Secretary Liz Truss said: “We are exposing and targeting the shady network propping up Putin’s luxury lifestyle and tightening the vice on his inner circle.
+Foreign Secretary Ms Truss said: “We are exposing and targeting the shady network propping up Putin’s luxury lifestyle and tightening the vice on his inner circle.

 “We will keep going with sanctions on all those aiding and abetting Putin’s aggression until Ukraine prevails.”